ParagBrainerHub/Ovi_custom_table/README.md

 - Allows images to be positioned at the four corners: `top-left`, `top-right`, `bottom-left`, `bottom-right`
 - Supports custom styling and class names
 - Maintains centered content while providing an elegant layout

-## Installation

-Ensure you have Angular set up in your project.
-Then, add this component to your module or use it as a standalone component.

 ## Usage